openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 Updated for WordPress 4.2 and TinyMCE 4.1.9.

 = 4.1 =
-Includes the 'textpattern' plugin that supports some of the markdown syntax while typing, and the updated 'table' plugin that supports background and border color for tables.
+Includes the `textpattern` plugin that supports some of the markdown syntax while typing, and the updated 'table' plugin that supports background and border color for tables.

 == Frequently Asked Questions ==